flaviogrando/ATPmanager/README.md

  GRANDO, F. L., LAZZARETTI, A. E., MORETO, M.; "The Impact of PMU Data Quality on Event Classification in Distribution Systems".
 Subjected to IEEE Transactions on Smart Grid in March 2021 (UNDER REVIEW).

 IMPORTANT: The codes and procedures of this study will be released with the publication of this last paper.
+However, the dataset used in this study is available at: https://mega.nz/folder/YY1kWJyT#IhYgmxM_ADQi4-oZt4vYHw

 # What is ATPmanager?